libofang/word2vecPM/README.md

 ## Generating input collection

 The java code in ContextPairGenerator folder can be used for generating input collection.
-One can directly run this code for a simple example.
+One can directly run this code to see a simple example.

-One can select which context type (linear or dependency) and context representations (word or structured word) for word-context pairs.
-One can also choose the generated collection (for GSG or GBOW).
+This code support the selection of context type (linear or dependency) and context representations (word or structured word).
+It also support the selection of which collection (P or M) to generate.

 Note that [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) is needed for running this code.